chrisjwelly/notes/android-dev/kotlin.md

 We can pass things to the intent! e.g. `intent.putExtra("key", msg)` where `msg` contains a string.
 The key has to be unique!

 To extract, go to the target activity.
-Use the `getExtra`, but not getters in Kotlin.
+Use the `getExtra`, but no getters in Kotlin.
 Therefore we can have: `val bundle: Bundle? = intent.extras`.
 Specifically now we use the key to get the string!
 As such: `val msg = bundle!!.getString("key")`

 LinearLayout vertical orientation allows you to kind of automatically arrange and stack.
 Some attributes you learnt: textSize, textStyle, textColor, textAlignment, layout_margin(from all direction).